glacials/splits-io/README.md

 ## Parsing
 Split I/O uses [livesplit-core][livesplit-core] for parsing.
 The parser is located in `lib/parser/*`.
-To upgrade the parser, simply run `bundle exec rake update_lsc` and commit the changes.
+To upgrade the parser, simply run `docker-compose run web bundle exec rake update_lsc` and commit the changes.

 [livesplit-core]: https://github.com/CryZe/livesplit-core/